 First, you have to know that, theoretically, SSL Certificates do affect SEO.
 This is actually an official Google statement from 2014.
 They are considered a ranking factor, out wide in the open.

 Why?
 Well, there are many reasons, but the main one is definitely security.
 If Google provides its users with better security, it provides better value and the users will be pleased.
 The fact that internet credit card fraud is on the rise definitely pushed Google into this direction.

-Google has tested its results with HTTPS as a ranking signal and has seen positive results.
+Google has tested its search results with HTTPS as a ranking signal and has seen positive feedback.
 This could also mean that webmasters that take security seriously might generally present better websites.
 They care about the users.

 Although this impact is fairly small, affecting less than 1% of websites, many webmasters have adopted HTTPS.
 Not long ago, less than 10% of websites were secured with an SSL certificate.
 Now, more than half of all websites are probably secure.

 Why didn’t Google do this earlier?
 Well, to be honest, I think it’s because it would’ve been a little bit unfair.
 Back in the day, SSL Certificates were not so easy to obtain and some of them were quite expensive.
 Today, however, almost anyone can secure their website with a free one.
 This means that money won’t really have a say in this.